OW-HGR/Debt-and-investment-quarterly/README.md

 Finally, the table is converted back to a wide format to check that there are no duplicates.

 ### Step 2: standardise coding of entities and variables
 The second script `02 debt standardise.R` deals with the issue of stylistic variation between releases.

-First, a lookup table is loaded that contains all the variations of the names of LAs that was found in previous releases of the debt and investment series, and their standardised form.
+LA names are addressed first.
+A lookup table is loaded that contains all the variations of the names of LAs that was found in previous releases of the debt and investment series, and their standardised form.
 This lookup is included in this repo, in the `Libraries` folder.
 Here is a sample:

 |`original_LA_name`|`continuity_LA_name`|
 |---|---|